deepchecks/deepchecks/docs/source/index.rst

 and click on  |binder badge|  or on  |colab badge|  to launch it and see it in action, or see our :doc:`/getting-started/index` to install it locally and continue from there.

-.. note:: The package's output is suited for running in a Python environment.
+.. note:: The package's output is suited for running in any Python environment.
           Best viewed in Jupyer Notebooks but can be run in any ide and be saved as HTML.

 When Should You Use Deepchecks?